 - Electrical hazard boots: These boots are a common choice of electricians and others who work in proximity to potential electrical hazards; whether on the job site or in an industrial setting.

-- Slip resistant boots: These boots have soles fabricated from special slip resistant materials.
+- Slip-resistant boots: These boots have soles fabricated from special slip-resistant materials.
 People who work on boats or docks commonly seek out this type of boot.

 You’ll need to do a no-nonsense assessment of your job conditions in order to determine exactly which features you need.
 Just remember it’s always better to have too much protection than not enough.

-Leather is by far the most popular work boot material due to its natural breathability, its ability to absorb moisture, its durability and its workability.
+The leather is by far the most popular work boot material due to its natural breathability, its ability to absorb moisture, its durability and its workability.
 Various types of leather are used in work boot construction including

 - Calfskin (prized for its soft supple feel)